yuvicc/java-bitcoinkernel/README.md

 The wrapper follows Java's `AutoCloseable` pattern:
 - Objects created from byte arrays **own** their native memory
 - Objects obtained as views (e.g., `Block.getTransaction()`) **do not own** memory
-- Always use try-with-resources to ensure proper cleanup

 ## Development